thedaviddias/Front-End-Checklist/README.md

 * [ ] **Mobile Browsers:**  ![High][high_img] All pages were tested on all current mobile browsers (Native browser, Chrome, Safari...).
 * [ ] **OS:**  ![High][high_img] All pages were tested on all current OS (Windows, Android, iOS, Mac...).

-- [ ] **Pixel perfect:** ![High][high_img] Pages are close to pixel perfect.
-Depending on the quality of the creatives, you may not be 100% accurate, but your page needs to be close to your template.
+- [ ] **Design fidelity:** ![Low][low_img] Depending the project and the quality of the creatives, you may be asked to be close to the design.
+You can use some tools to compare creatives with your code implementation and ensure consistency.

 > [Pixel Perfect - Chrome Extension](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en)